crvs/dotfiles/README.md

 # crvs's dotfile collection

-as of now this is just a clone of [rsrsl](http://github.com/rsrsl)'s dotfile collection
+as of now this is mostly just a clone of [rsrsl](http://github.com/rsrsl)'s dotfile collection.
+Some files are different however...
+And eventually all files will be different

 ## dotfiles